 1. The “Impatience” Double-Dose

-This causes 90% of all Delta-9 panic attacks.
 You eat a gummy, wait 45 minutes, feel nothing, and assume it was weak.
 You eat a second one.
-Thirty minutes later, your digestion catches up, and both doses hit your liver simultaneously.
+Thirty minutes later, your digestion catches up, and both doses hit you simultaneously.

-Rule: Always wait a full two hours before taking more.
+Rule: Always wait at least two hours before making a judgement.

 2. Mixing with Alcohol